utahnu/obs_dev/hist221/01-05 Jim Crow Laws.md

-A system of laws that were designed to keep Black Americans in a condition as close to Slavery as possible.
+*A system of laws that were designed to keep Black Americans in a condition as close to Slavery as possible.*

-> "The convention's goal is to esetablish white supremacy in the State, within the limits imposed by the Federal Constitution."
+> "The convention's goal is to establish white supremacy in the State, within the limits imposed by the Federal Constitution."
 >
 >  \- John B. Knox

+- Segregation of all public spaces
+- Interracial marriage outlawed
+	- Job restrictions for Black Americans

 ## Limits on voting